rambasnet/Python-Fundamentals/README.md

 These jupyter notebooks are based on open-source textbook How to Think Like a Computer Scientist: Learning with Python 3 (RLE) by Peter Wentworth, Jeffrey Elkner, Allen B. Downey, and Chris Meyers found online [here](http://openbookproject.net/thinkcs/python/english3e/index.html).

 The primary goal of these notebooks is to help instructors easily adopt the open-source textbook to teach programming and problem solving using Python in an interactive and hands-on approach (a.k.a. learning-by-doing).
 Some new chapters with new and importanct concepts and topics have been added and some existing chapters have been slightly reordered.
-These notebooks primarily consist of outlines of theoritical concepts, kewwords and definitions along with code, [code visualization](https://pythontutor.com) compounded by interesting and challenging [intercollegiate programming contests problems](https://open.kattis.com) where applicable to help students engaged in challenging concepts of coding and problem solving.
+These notebooks primarily consist of outlines of theoritical concepts, kewwords and definitions along with code, [code visualization](https://pythontutor.com) compounded by interesting and challenging [intercollegiate programming contests problems](https://open.kattis.com) where applicable to help students engage in challenging concepts of coding and problem solving.

 See paper.md for statement of need.